NYSP release additional information on the two stabbed in Chenango County - NewsBreak

 NYSP release additional information on the two stabbed in Chenango County

-OTSELIC, N.Y. ( WIVT/WBGH ) – The New York State Police have released additional information about the stabbing that they responded to early this morning that left multiple people in the hospital.
+OTSELIC, N.Y. ( WIVT/WBGH ) – The New York State Police have released additional information about the stabbing that they responded early this morning that multiple people to the hospital.

 Today New York State Police at Norwich along with members of the Bureau of Criminal Investigation arrested 22-year-old Corey J. Sawyer of Norwich, N.Y. for stabbing two people in Chenango County.
 NYSP released that Sawyer has been charged with the following charges in relation to the incident: